alforiva1970/siliceo-bridge/docs/ENG/Installation_Guide_EN.md

 ✅ A computer (Windows, Mac, or Linux)
 ✅ Chrome, Edge, Brave, or Opera browser installed
-✅ Claude.ai account (free is fine)
+✅ Claude.ai and/or ChatGPT account (free is fine)
 ✅ 5 minutes of time

 ### What you DON'T need: